AreebIdrees/Queue/README.md

 isFull: Checks if the queue is full.

 peek: Gets an element at the front of the queue without removing it.

+Applications
+1)The queue data structure is used in various CPU and disk scheduling.
+Here we have multiple tasks requiring CPU or disk at the same time.
+The CPU or disk time is scheduled for each task using a queue.

+2)The queue can also be used for print spooling wherein the number of print jobs is placed in a queue.